There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Con: Predictable (-5pts)

 One of the potential side effects of having a simple premise is that it can lead to having a simple and predictable plot.
-That was what happened with this movie, and it certainly was not helped by the fact that the primary antagonist was so one-dimensional.
-Right from the beginning of the movie—around when you meet Debora for the first time—you will see the writing on the wall regarding the rest of the story.
-You know what will be at stake for the rest of the movie, you will know the protagonist’s motivation and that he does not have much of a choice, and you will know the antagonist’s motivation and that he will do whatever it takes to keep his claws in Baby.
+That was what happened with this movie, and it certainly didn't help that the primary antagonist was so one-dimensional.
+Right from the beginning—around when you meet Debora for the first time—you will see the writing on the wall regarding the rest of the story.
+You know what will be at stake, you will know the protagonist’s motivation and that he does not have much of a choice, and you will know the antagonist’s motivation and that he will do whatever it takes to keep his claws in Baby.
 You will pretty quickly know all the cards at the table, and will understand the players well enough to know how they will play those cards.
 Was it a bad story?
 No, but it was really easy to see where it was going and the filmmakers did not really throw in any surprises.

 Pro: Baby & Debora (+5pts)